-On November 10, 2020, we filed a registration statement on Form S-3 (Shelf Registration Statement) covering the offering, from time to time, of up to \$150.0 million of common stock, preferred stock, debt securities, warrants and units.
-In March 2021, we completed a public offering of shares of our common stock, which shares were sold under the Shelf Registration Statement.
-Net proceeds from the offering were approximately \$64.7 million.
+On November 17, 2023, we filed a registration statement on Form S-3 (Shelf Registration Statement) covering the offering, from time to time, of up to \$150.0 million of common stock, preferred stock, debt securities, warrants and units, all of which remain available for sale at December 31, 2023.

-On September 15, 2022, the Company entered into a sales agreement (the Sales Agreement) with Cowen and Company, LLC, as sales agent, pursuant to which the Company may offer and sell, from time to time, shares of Company common stock having an aggregate offering price of up to \$50.0 million.
-The Company is not obligated to sell any shares of Company common stock in the offering and, as of December 31, 2022, the Company had not sold any shares of its common stock pursuant to the Sales Agreement.
+On September 15, 2022, the Company entered into a sales agreement (the Sales Agreement) with TD Cowen as sales agent, pursuant to which the Company may offer and sell, from time to time, shares of Company common stock having an aggregate offering price of up to \$50.0 million.
+The Sales Agreement was amended in November 2023 in connection with the filing of the Form S-3 discussed above.
+The Company is not obligated to sell any shares of Company common stock in the offering and, as of December 31, 2023, the Company had not sold any shares of its common stock pursuant to the Sales Agreement.